Crystal Therapy for Pets

 • Chronic medical conditions, such as diabetes, Cushing’s disease, cancer and Addison’s disease

 • Joint problems stemming from arthritis in the spine, knees and hips

 • Adjusting to new situations, whether it involves a loss or addition, such as a new home, spouse, baby, other pets, job or job hours

 • Preparing to cross over

 • Preventive wellness care

 Crystals are living energies from the earth and should be treated with care and respect.
-Be careful when they are stored, as many are fragile.
+Be careful when you store them, as many are fragile.
 Crystals like to sit on windowsills, but brightly colored ones may fade in direct sunlight.
 Moonlight, especially a full moon, is safe for all as the moon’s energies are gentler.
 Most crystals can be cleansed under running water, but those with a Mohs-scale hardness of less than five may break or dissolve.
 The Mohs scale of mineral hardness is rated from one to 10 on the ability of one mineral to scratch another mineral.
 Softer stones may be cleansed with sage or Palo Santo.

 By adding crystal therapy as a form of healing for your pet, you can help them heal and thrive physically, mentally, emotionally and spiritually.